 Mr. Delaney was named our Senior Vice President - General Counsel and Secretary on December 12, 2007, having served as Senior Vice President - General Counsel and Secretary of Quanex Corporation since February 24, 2005.
 Prior to that, he was named Vice President - General Counsel of Quanex Corporation on July 23, 2003, and Secretary on February 26, 2004.
 Prior to that he was Chief Counsel for Trane Residential Systems, a business of American Standard Companies, a global manufacturer with market leading positions in automotive, bath and kitchen and air conditioning systems, since January 2002, Assistant General Counsel for American Standard Companies since January 2001 and Group Counsel for The Trane Company's North American Unitary Products Group since 1997.
-Prior to that time, Mr. Delaney was Vice President - General Counsel with GTE Directories Corporation from 1991 to 1995.
+Prior to that time, Mr. Delaney was Vice President - General Counsel with GS Roofing Products Company, Inc. from 1995 to 1997 and Senior Attorney with GTE Directories Corporation from 1991 to 1995.

 Mr. Mannion was named our Vice President - Treasurer on December 12, 2007, having served as Vice President - Treasurer of Quanex Corporation since August 30, 2004.
 Prior to that, he was Senior Director - Treasury from 2002 to 2004, and Senior Director - Financial Planning & Analysis from 1996 to 2002, for ExpressJet Airlines, a commercial airline.
 Prior to that time, Mr. Mannion served as Director - Corporate Finance from 1995 to 1996, and Director - Corporate Development from 1994 to 1995, for Continental Airlines.
-From 1992 to 1994, Mr. Mannion was Senior Financial Analysis for Northwest Airlines.
+From 1992 to 1994, Mr. Mannion was Senior Financial Analyst - Financial Planning & Analysis for Northwest Airlines.